 Waiting is one of the hardest parts of the international adoption process.
 The time it takes to adopt a child and bring him or her home depends on how quickly the paperwork in completed and the USCIS clearance is received.
 Also, the child referral period depends on which country you choose to adopt from as well as the age of the child.
-Six months to one year is an appropriate time to plan on for most adoptions.
+Eighteen to twenty-four months to one year is an appropriate time to plan on for most adoptions.

 If both parents do not see the child in the foreign country the child must be re-adopted in your state of residence upon return to the U.S. In any event, WIA strongly encourages all parents to re-adopt the child in their state of residence once they return home.